apache/pekko/docs/src/main/paradox/general/supervision.md

 @@@ note

-Lifecycle Monitoring in Akka is usually referred to as `DeathWatch`
+Lifecycle Monitoring in Pekko is usually referred to as `DeathWatch`

 @@@